Tulugaak/Discord-205.0-IPA/README.md

 **UPDATE: 13 April 2025**

-I've added an Enmity IPA to this repo, also on version 205, for those of you who want to install plugins.
+I've added an Enmity IPA to this repo, for those of you who want to install plugins.
+Though the icon is the same as those of newer Discord versions, it is also on version 205.